memsql/book/book.md

 As you insert data into a table, the aggregator calculates where to store each row using its shard key value.
 This calculation is repeatable, which means two rows with the same shard key value always go to the same partition, even if the rows belong to different tables.
 This has performance implications when joining tables, which I discuss in the Query Tuning chapter.

 If you specify a multi-column shard key, the aggregator concatenates the values of the shard key columns and then does the calculation.
-As an example, consider this scenario:
+Consider this example:

 ```sql
 create table employees (